 Can I insure my camera gear or equipment?

 You sure can!
-Just as with your camera, any camera gear you own – such as a tripod, remote shutter release, lens, or external flash – is automatically covered under your base home insurance policy for theft, fire, vandalism, etc. But if you want to add Extra Coverage for your camera gear, you’ll need to schedule your camera equipment separately from your camera.
+Any camera gear you own – such as a tripod, remote shutter release, lens, or external flash – is automatically covered under your base home insurance policy for theft, fire, vandalism, etc. But if you want to add Extra Coverage for your gear, you’ll need to schedule your equipment separately from your camera.

 Josh W., a Product Designer at Lyft from San Francisco, got Extra Coverage on a few lenses in addition to his cameras: